Arran High School: History

-New school

 Former First Minister of Scotland Jack McConnell officially opened the new school building on 9 June 2008, although pupils were being educated in the new building since January 2008.

 The school has 25 classrooms as well as a workshop, a theatre, a gym hall and dance studio, a fitness suite, a library, three support rooms and a cafeteria.
 The school also has a nursery for children aged 5 and younger, as well as three college rooms which Argyll College use.
 Within the school grounds there is a youth centre which was due to be demolished, but was resited to a new location within the school grounds instead.

+Attainment and achievement

+In 2024, 94% of pupils in Third year (S3) attained third or fourth Level of Curriculum for Excellence in reading and writing, 92% achieving third or fourth Level in listening and talking and 92% attaining third or fourth level in literacy.
+50% of pupils in S3 achieved fourth level of Curriculum for Excellence in reading skills, with 33% achieving fourth level in literacy.
+78% of pupils achieved third or fourth level in numeracy, whilst 33% achieved fourth level in numeracy.

+In Scottish Qualification Authority examinations undertaken by pupils in Fourth year (S4), Fifth year (S5) and Sixth year (S6), Arran High School performs consistently above the North Ayrshire Council average.
+80% of pupils attending Arran High School left the school with qualifications in Literacy and Numeracy at SCQF 5 or above.
+This figure is higher than both the Virtual Comparator used by the Scottish Government to measure performance of other similar schools, as well as the North Ayrshire Council local authority average.